Search

 The tubal reversal surgery is performed under general anesthesia.
 A hysteroscopy (placing a small camera through the cervix into the uterus) is often performed at the same time to evaluate the uterine cavity.
 The patient can usually go home that day or the next day.

-During the hysteroscopy, we clear any pathology in the uterus, such as polyps or fibroid that impair the pregnancy success.
+During the hysteroscopy, we clear any pathology in the uterus, such as polyps or fibroids that impair the pregnancy success.

 What are the risks and success of tubal reversal?